 Random variables will be denoted by capitals and realized values in lower case.
 Vectors will be denoted by bold lower case letters.
-Matrices will be denoted by bold upper case letters, typically A, B, X and W. The (ij)th element of a matrix X will be denoted x{ij} , $x{i,j}$ or $\mathbf{X}(i,j)$.
+Matrices will be denoted by bold upper case letters, typically A, B, X and W. The (ij)th element of a matrix X will be denoted x{ij} , $x{i,j}$ or X(i,j).
 Some matrices will be given in block form.
-If W is a block matrix then \mathbf{W}{ij} will denote the block in the (i,j)th place.
+If W is a block matrix, then W{ij} will denote the block in the (i, j)th place.
 Superscript t denotes transpose.
 Random observations are denoted r, r_i , r{ij} ; Greek letters typically refer to model parameters or fitted values.
 Matrix dimensions are denoted $m \times n$.
-The end of an example or proof is marked off using a box.

-2. Linear Models
+2. LINEAR MODELS